argoproj-labs/argocd-image-updater/docs/basics/update-methods.md

 ### <a name="method-git-base-commit-branch"></a>Specifying a separate base and commit branch

-By default, Argo CD Imager Updater will checkout, commit, and push back to the same branch specified above.
+By default, Argo CD Image Updater will checkout, commit, and push back to the same branch specified above.
 There are many scenarios where this is not desired or possible, such as when the default branch is protected.
 You can add a separate write-branch by modifying `argocd-image-updater.argoproj.io/git-branch`